ItsMeAlves/calc/README.md

 ## Using it
 It's possible to run its main interface by running main function inside the app.hs file.
 Doing this is easy as:
 ```
-runhaskell app.hs -e EXPRESSION [--prefix, --postfix]
+runhaskell app.hs -e EXPRESSION [--prefix, --postfix, --infix]
 ```
 So, just insert your expression between double quotes and tell its notation, as we can see in some examples below:
 ```
 runhaskell app.hs -e "50 23.2 - 10 *" --postfix
 runhaskell app.hs -e "* - 50 23.2 10" --prefix
+runhaskell app.hs -e "2 * 2 + 1" --infix
 ```

 The first execution receives a expression written in a postfix notation and prints its result.
 The second execution calculates the same, but in a prefix notation.
+The last calculates a infix expression.

 ## Operations supported
 Currently there are some operations implemented: